-Services for Jerome Warren Freeman Sr., of Indianapolis, Ind.,were 11 a.m.
+Services for Jerome Warren Freeman Sr., of Indianapolis, Ind.,are 11 a.m.
 Wednesday, April 8, 2009, at Sylvarena Baptist Churchin Wesson with burial in the church cemetery.
-Brookhaven FuneralHome was in charge of arrangements.
+Brookhaven FuneralHome is in charge of arrangements.

 Dr. Freeman, 80, died April 2, 2009, in Indianapolis.
 He wasborn in Indianapolis on July 3, 1928, to George Louis Freeman andIda Helen Freeman.